 How to grow tomatoes in the desert

-IN THE AUSTRALIAN DESERT, Sundrop Farms is building a massive greenhouse complex with a technological solution and commercial scale that have never been attempted before.
-A state-of-the-art integrated solar energy system, provided by Aalborg CSP, will heat the greenhouses, produce electricity and generate energy to run a desalination unit from Alfa Laval, which will produce freshwater to irrigate the crops.
+In 2016, Sundrop Farms completed work on a massive greenhouse complex with a technological solution and commercial scale that has never been attempted before.
+A state-of-the-art integrated solar energy system, provided by Aalborg CSP, heats the greenhouses, produces electricity and generates energy to run a desalination unit from Alfa Laval, which produces freshwater to irrigate the crops.

-The farm – about 16 kilometres southeast of Port Augusta, South Australia – receives 300 days of sunshine per year, and saltwater is obtained from the nearby Spencer Gulf.
-Sundrop Farms’ expansion project, which should be complete in October 2016, uniquely combines technology from some of the top suppliers in their respective fields.
+The farm receives 300 days of sunshine per year, and saltwater is obtained from the nearby Spencer Gulf.
+Sundrop Farms' expansion project, completed in October 2016, uniquely combines technology from some of the top suppliers in their respective fields.
 And it could be a solution to several pressing global issues.